Ginseng

 Ginseng is a popular herbal remedy that has been used for centuries in traditional medicine to improve overall health and well-being.
 In the context of MTHFR (methylenetetrahydrofolate reductase) gene mutations and chronic fatigue syndrome (CFS), ginseng may offer some potential benefits.

-CFS is a complex and debilitating condition characterized by extreme fatigue that is not improved by rest.
-Some research suggests that ginseng may help improve energy levels, reduce fatigue, and enhance overall well-being in individuals with CFS.
-Ginseng is believed to have adaptogenic properties, meaning it may help the body better cope with stress and improve energy levels.
+CFS is a complex and debilitating condition characterized by extreme fatigue that does not improve with rest.
+Ginseng is known for its adaptogenic properties, which may help the body cope with stress and improve energy levels.
+Some studies suggest that ginseng may help reduce fatigue and improve overall quality of life in individuals with CFS.

 Supplements for MTHFR and CFS